PedMan/windows_link_reader/README.md

 - GCC (GNU Compiler Collection) to compile the source code.
 - Linux or macOS (other Unix-like systems may work but are not officially supported).
+- On Linux, you may need `libnotify-bin` and `xdg-utils` installed to support desktop notifications.

 ## 💎 Recommendations